Fast Separable Non-Local Means: Introduction

-The NLM formula \eqref{NLM} can be extended to signals of any arbitrary dimension simply by adapting the definition of a patch.
-In one-dimension, a patch is simply an interval.
-In this paper, we present a conceptually simple idea for reducing the complexity of one-dimensional NLM from $O(NSK)$ to $O(NS)$, where $N$ is the length of the signal.
-The idea is based on the novel observation that the patch distances involved in the non-local means of a one-dimensional signal can be computed using simple moving sums of an image, which is derived from the tensor product of the signal with itself.
-The complexity of the moving sum is $O(1)$ with respect to the the patch length, and as a result the proposed algorithm requires just $O(NS)$ operations to compute the patch distances required in NLM (cf. section \ref{section2}).
-The present idea of using moving sums is similar in spirit to the idea of using moving sums and integral images proposed in \cite{Wang2006,Darbon2008,Condat2010} for fast patch distance computation.
-However, to the best of our knowledge, the idea of lifting is new.
-We next apply the proposed algorithm to develop a fast separable extension of NLM for images in section \ref{section3}.
-This was partly motivated by the work on separable bilateral filtering and NLM \cite{Pham2005,Kim2011}.
-The complexity of the fast separable NLM proposed in this paper is $O(N^2S)$ for an image with $N^2$ pixels, which is substantially smaller than the $O(N^2S^2K^2)$ complexity of the original NLM.
-In practice, the proposed extension turns out to be at least $100 \times$ faster and yields peak-signal-to-noise ratios (PSNRs) that are typically within $0.5$ dB of the PSNRs obtained using the original NLM.
-In fact, what we find quite intriguing is that the PSNR obtained using separable NLM is at times significantly larger than the PSNR obtained using the original NLM (optimized with respect to the parameters in either case); see figure \ref{comparison} and table \ref{table2}.
+The main novelty of the paper, however, is the proposal of an algorithm that can reduce the complexity of one-dimensional NLM from $O(NSK)$ to $O(NS)$, where $N$ is the length of the signal.
+This is based on the observation that the patch distances involved in the NLM of a one-dimensional signal can be computed from $O(NS)$ entries of a specially designed matrix.
+This matrix is obtained by applying a (box or Gaussian) filter along the subdiagonals of a matrix which is derived via \textit{lifting}, namely, through the tensor product of the signal with itself.
+As is well-known, box and Gaussian filtering can be performed using $O(1)$ operations with respect to the filter length (e.g., see \cite{D1992,YV1995}).
+The proposed algorithm as a result requires $O(NS)$ operations to compute the full set of patch distances in NLM.
+To the best of our knowledge, the observation that lifting can be used for efficiently computing patch distances is novel.
+We next use this lifting-based algorithm to develop a fast separable formulation of NLM for grayscale images (as described in the above paragraph).
+The complexity of the proposed separable formulation of NLM is $2N \times O(NS) = O(N^2S)$ for an $N\times N$ image, which is substantially smaller than the $O(N^2S^2K^2)$ complexity of standard NLM.
+In practice, the proposed method is at least $300$ times faster than original NLM when $S=20$ and $K=5$.
+Moreover, as will be shown in the sequel, the PSNR obtained using separable NLM is consistently larger than that obtained using original NLM and some of its variants.
+A comparison of the complexity of various algorithms for NLM (and its variants) is provided in Table \ref{complexity} for reference.